CASFRI/CASFRI/README.md

 Currently supported FRI formats are:
 * Geodatabase
 * Shapefile
-* ESRI Coverage
+* Arc/Info Binary Coverage

-E00 files are not currently supported.
+Arc/Info E00 files are not currently supported.
 Source tables in this format should be converted into a supported format before loading, for example a file geodatabase.

 ### Projection
 All source tables are transformed to the Canada Albers Equal Area Conic projection during loading.